 Compared to its neighboring countries — such as Poland, Belarus, and the Czech Republic, Ukraine offers more competitive outsourcing rates paired with a much larger tech talent pool.

 The average hourly rate for software development is within the $25–40 range, with the average software developer salary varying between $2,500 and $4,000 per month (excluding taxes and social contributions).

 Admittedly, these rates may seem higher than in some other popular IT outsourcing countries.
-But they’re still significantly lower than those in Western Europe and North America, where an engineer of similar calibre could cost close to $100 per hour, or even more.
+But they’re still significantly lower than those in Western Europe and North America, where a software engineer of similar caliber could cost close to $100 per hour, or even more.

 Additionally, the recent reforms in licensing have dramatically improved the ease of doing business in the country — Ukraine ranks 20th globally in terms of how easy it is to start a business here (10).

 Year by year, Ukraine is harmonizing its international policies and moving towards a more thriving business environment.
 The country is now close to hitting its target for 3.5% GDP growth in 2018.
 The Ukrainian government has already approved its Strategic Action Plan 2020, which includes cancelation of 450 outdated regulations, support of innovation initiatives, focus on the enhanced corporate governance of state agencies and privatization, and much more.

 Moreover, Ukraine has gone 20 positions up over the last 3 years in the World Bank’s ease of Doing Business ranking by introducing a number of regulations.
 It simplified the process of dealing with construction permits by reducing fees.
 The country also made paying taxes easier by introducing a lower flat rate of 22% for the Unified Social Contribution tax paid by employers (which replaced the previous rates ranging from 36.76% to 49.7%).